Five tips on proper puppy socialisation and behaviour training

 1. Your tone of voice, body language and stress levels affect how your pet reacts, so always set a good example and remain calm.

-2. Introduce new experiences like children, shopping trolleys and lawn mowers early so the pet is not afraid of these later in life.
+2. Introduce new experiences like children, vacuum cleaners, shopping trolleys and lawn mowers early so the pet is not afraid of these later in life.

 3. Meeting other pets can be stressful, so allow them to observe each other at a safe distance and never force them together.

-Make sure your puppy is up to date with vaccinations and parasite protection before it starts mingling with other dogs.
+Make sure your puppy is up to date with vaccinations and parasite protection before they start mingling with other dogs.
 Ask your vet when it’s safe for your pup to socialise with other dogs.

 5. Make the vet visit a positive experience